 sun protection (hat, sun-block, sunburn medicine, lip balm, anti-mosquito lotions)

-Swimwear; Casual, comfortable, easily washable clothes; a lightweight jacket for cooler evenings, sunglasses, flip flops for shower/beach shoes (beaches are pebbly)
+Swimwear; Casual, comfortable, easily washable clothes; a lightweight jacket for cooler evenings; sunglasses; and flip flops for shower/beach shoes (beaches are pebbly).

 Students should let program faculty know they are interested.
 They can then be informed about meetings, auditions/interviews; meet faculty and other interested students.